Naderschah/KID_scripts/Data_Collection_Processing/README.md

 Here will live all the code related to data collection, file management, and data processing

 ZWO-ASI python https://pypi.org/project/camera-zwo-asi/

+Common issue with gphoto camera:
+- Needs to be turned on and off
+    - If cause is io simply remount virtual filesystem
+    - If otherwise --- Find buggggg

+Try CM4 boot from usb as emmc is not large enough

+Try raspi zero with German code

+To get canons to shoot on auto exposure with fixed ISO we need to select the correct mode, cause why would you be able to do this digitally only

+Camera Fv mode : Av -> minimum value (ie maximum opening as f=focallength/effectiveaperature --> and this has to be set digitally)
+And Tv auto mode:  Everything else off

+Ask how one can set auto shutterspeed, or do i need to try change etc

 ## Method of Operation: